-As we've discussed earlier, word choice can intentionally or unintentionally evoke readers' emotions and convey your own feelings.
-The words you choose, including both the vocabulary level you select and the connotations and denotations of your words, will affect the audience and your purpose, but may do so positively or negatively.
+The words you choose, including both the vocabulary level you select and the connotations and denotations of your words, are related to your audience and purpose.

 Vocabulary level can tell you a lot about the intended audience, such as the audience's level of education or age range.
-Additionally, the tone struck by the connotations of the words gives you clues about how the reader is meant to feel.
-If you misjudge how your audience will respond to word choices - whether they are offended, alienated, or simply puzzled - you will not achieve your purpose.
-But if you do understand your audience and "speak their language" by using the words and connotations that resonate with them, you will be more successful.
+Additionally, the tone struck by the connotations and denotations of the words gives you clues about how the reader is meant to feel.